Stratus3D/dotfiles/README.md

 3. (OSX only) Load Better Touch Tool mappings that are stored in the dotfiles directory.
 Open Better Touch Tool and click the import button.
 Choose `~/dotfiles/better_touch_tool/better_touch_tool_configuration`.

 ### Issues
-* Since these dotfiles are shared across my machines, there are scenarios where PATH will need to be different.
-PATH will need to be customized in `mixins/path`.
+* Setup script expects git to already be installed.
+If git is missing the setup script breaks.
+We can't assume git will be installed and we need to install it before using it to setup the machine.

 ### TODO
 * Complete the `clone_all_bitbucket_repos.sh` script so that all private repos can be cloned.